CorwinDickey/master-my-resume/README.md

 # Master My Resume

 ## Overview
 This is the second project for my General Assembly Software Engineering Immersive course, and is my first full-stack CRUD application.
-The general purpose of the application is to provide a place for people to consolidate their resume and easily assemble different resumes to be submitted to for different applications.
+The general purpose of the application is to provide a place for people to consolidate their resume and easily assemble different resumes to be submitted for different applications.
 It uses the concept of a "master resume" as its inspiration.

 ## Technologies Used
 ![git](https://img.shields.io/badge/-Git-F05032?style=flat-square&logo=git&logoColor=white)